Dipesh12chourasiya/Task-Tracker/Readme.md

 # Task Tracker Web Application

-This project is a simple To-Do List web application built using HTML, CSS, and JavaScript.
+This project is a simple Task Tracker List web application built using HTML, CSS, and JavaScript.
 It allows users to manage their tasks by adding, marking as completed, and removing them from the list.

 ## Features